Translations

 Introduction

 Welcome, dear reader, to a winter wonderland article!
 It's about our eight days of real winter.
-The article on Sunday, 1/14/2024, broke the weather alert news, about the snow that was forecast, the next day (Dr. Martin Luther King, Jr. Day).
-The conclusion had encouraged calm, before the snow storm.
-The local weather forecasters were right, that time.
+The article from Sunday, 1/14/2024, broke the weather alert news about the snow that was forecast the next day (Dr. Martin Luther King, Jr. Day).
+The conclusion had encouraged calm before the snowstorm.
+The local weather forecasters were right that time.

-This article contrasts eight days of winter (January 15th to the 22st), in Knox County, Tennessee, to Moscow, Russia.
-Mrs. Appalachian Irishman and I served as Christian missionaries, in and around Moscow, from 1994 to 1999.
+This article contrasts eight days of winter (January 15th to the 22nd) in Knox County, Tennessee, to Moscow, Russia.
+Mrs. Appalachian Irishman and I served as Christian missionaries in and around Moscow from 1994 to 1999.
 When northeast Tennessee gets a few days of winter, I remember the long, cold, and snowy Russian winters.
-To say that there is quite a contrast, usually, would be an understatement.
+To say that there is usually a stark contrast would be an understatement.
 Our eight days of winter, however, were similar to an entire Russian winter.
-We sampled that, to which, Russians are accustomed, all winter long.
+We sampled a winter, to which Russians are accustomed all winter long.

-Please remember that snow covers the Russian capital, from early November, to the end of April.
-Unpaved ground remains white, about six months of the year.
-Snow drifts bury inactive cars.
-The cars reappear, once the snow starts to melt.
-Accidentally stepping into a snow drift can bury you knee deep, in snow.
+Please remember that snow covers the Russian capital from early November to the end of April.
+Unpaved ground remains white about six months of the year.
+Snow drifts bury unused cars.
+Those cars reappear once the snow starts to melt.
+Accidentally stepping into a snowdrift can bury you knee-deep in snow.
 I know.
-I did it several times.
+I did so several times.

 Monday, 1/15/2024, Dr. Martin Luther King, Jr. Day